achrafaitmbarek/Recipes-Food-App/README.md

 # Recipes-Food-App (FOOD LAND)
 # API website
 ## https://spoonacular.com/
-## generate your key and put in the env file ... !!
+## Generate your key and put it in the env file ... !!
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).